mattsacks/collect.js/README.md

 * `data` (Array): an array of data to iterate across
-* `mappings` (Object): an object of keys to functions that will be called on each datum in data. mapping signature should look like `function(datum, i, dataset)` where dataset is an empty array of the returned result
+* `mappings` (Object): an object of keys to functions that will be called on each datum in data. mapping function signature looks like `function(datum, i)` and should return a value.
 * `reductions` (_optional_ Object): an object of identical keys to that of `mappings` that gets called after each mapping is called on data. iff the mapping function **returns** a result, the signature will be